zoltanric/cybersecurity/README.md

 The playbook implements the following tasks:
 - The [main.yml](Ansible/main.yml) playbook is broken down into four distinct roles referencing the playbook files contained within the [roles](Ansible/roles) folder subdirectories.
 First, the webservers are configured using playbooks to install DVWA, Filebeat and Metricbeat.
 Second, the ELK stack is installed on another host group.
 - The [install-dvwa](Ansible/roles/install-dvwa) folder contains the [main.yml](Ansible/roles/install-dvwa/tasks/main.yml) file used to setup DVWA.
-This playbook is configured to install Docker and python-pip3 using apt-get, install the pip docker module, and deploy a docker webserver container configured to start at boot.
+This playbook is configured to install Docker and python3-pip using apt-get, install the pip docker module, and to deploy a docker container running a webserver.
 - The [install-filebeat](Ansible/roles/install-filebeat) folder contains the [main.yml](Ansible/roles/install-filebeat/tasks/main.yml) file used to setup Filebeat.
+This playbook is configured to download and install the latest Filebeat package, copy the [filebeat.yml](Ansible/roles/install-filebeat/files/filebeat.yml) configuration file to the remote host, and issue commands to setup and start the application.
 - The [install-metricbeat](Ansible/roles/install-metricbeat) folder contains the [main.yml](Ansible/roles/install-metricbeat/tasks/main.yml) file used to setup Meticbeat.
+This playbook downloads and installs the latest Metricbeat package, copies the [metricbeat.yml](Ansible/roles/install-metricbeat/files/metricbeat.yml) configuration file to the remote host, and commands are issued to setup and start the application.
 - The [install-elk](Ansible/roles/install-elk) folder contains the [main.yml](Ansible/roles/install-elk/tasks/main.yml) file used to setup the ELK stack.
+This playbook installs Docker and python3-pip using apt-get, installs the pip docker module, and deploys a docker container running the ELK stack.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.